header image oxidation numbers.

 The transition metals form a variety of compounds where the metal has variable oxidation states or numbers.
 I am sure you will have seen the names of many transition metals written with the oxidation number of the metal present in Roman numerals e.g.

-The common oxidation states for the first row transition metals is shown in the table below.
+The common oxidation states for the first row transition metals are shown in the table below.
 The oxidation state of the metal will depend on the reaction conditions and the reagents used.

 Sc Ti V Cr Mn Fe Co Ni Cu